sydra08/fifa_rankings/notes.md

 + Greet user and ask if they want to view the Men's or Women's rankings

-+ Show the list of the 20 teams and basic stats: rank, number of points, change in position (up/down/no change) FIFA Men's World Rankings
++ Show the list of the 20 teams and basic stats: rank, number of points, change in position (up/down/none) FIFA Men's World Rankings
   + Rank (6 char)  Team (15 char) - Points (8 char)- Change (8)
   + 1. Germany - 1609 - Up